Machine Learning for Beginners: How AI Really Works Behind the Scenes

 • Amazon suggests products you didn't know you needed (and often don't)

-Tesla's using it to build cars that can drive themselves (mostly), hospitals are using it to spot diseases earlier than human doctors, and somewhere, a computer is probably deciding what advert to show you next (sorry about that).
+And somewhere, a computer is probably deciding what advert to show you next (sorry about that).

 These are the real game-changers – massive AI models trained on basically the entire internet (yes, including the weird bits).
+Think ChatGPT, Claude and their digital cousins.

 They're called "foundation models" because you can build loads of different applications on top of them, like a really versatile Lego set that can become anything from a spaceship to a castle to that weird creation your nephew made that looks like abstract art.

-These models are getting scary good at:
+These are the current capabilities and what the models are getting scary good at:

 • Writing emails that don't sound like they were composed by a robot